macbeers/DCEW_Climate_and_Intermittency/README.md

 The purpose of this code is to compare climate variable with metrics of stream drying in the Dry Creek Experimental Watershed (DCEW)

-The thesis where these results are publish is located here: https://scholarworks.boisestate.edu/geo_gradproj/
+The thesis where these results are publish and discussed is located here: https://scholarworks.boisestate.edu/geo_gradproj/